samsam2610/AnalysisSupport/doc/README.md

 This tutorial shows steps to utilize the Deep Learning workstation (Neptune) in Dr.Tresch's lab for DEEPLABCUT (DLC) + Anipose tasks

 #### 1. Overview - Notes
 Since the DLC + Anipose (DLCA) pipeline is still being set up, we need to perform many steps manually.
 The guide will be updated promptly as the pipeline evolved.

-Here are some info + terminologies for future references:
+Here is some info + terminologies for future reference:
 - OS: Ubuntu 20.04
 - GPU: 2x Nvidia RTX 3080 Ti
 - You will need to create and set up your own conda environment to perform your tasks